Dokkaebi10/Steam-Store-Analysis/README.md

 ## Run Order

 > ⚠️ The scripts have strict dependencies.
 Running them out of order will cause errors.
 Follow this sequence exactly.
+> ⚠️ When you reload `games.json` with updated data, repeat Steps 1–5 in full then click **Refresh** in Power BI Desktop.

 ### Step 1 — Load raw data (01_load_data.py)